tnmercer/group_repo/README.md

-# group_repo
+# World Equity Happiness Fund

-A repository for group project 1
+In this project we are

 A fund manager is interested in building a Happiness Investment Porfolio made up of index funds, weighted by their overall rank in the World Happiness Report.

 This analysis will use the World Happiness Report and Global Market Data for country based etfs.